fallenhitokiri/leeroyci/Readme.md

 ![Leeroy](https://raw.github.com/fallenhitokiri/leeroyci/master/assets/leeroy.png)

 ## Integrations
 Currently Leeroy plays nicely with GitHub.
-Integrations for GitLab and Bitbucket are planned.
+An integration for GitLab is current WIP, BitBucket should be supported before the first release.

 ## Features
+- self hosted
 - bring your own build / test scripts
 - comment on GitHub pull requests
 - close GitHub pull requests if the build for HEAD fails